Marco Cianfanelli

 Marco Cianfanelli (born 30 November 1970) is a South African artist who has been involved in a wide range of projects involving art, architecture and public spaces.
 Cianfanelli combines computer-generated, data-driven applications with human, expressive, gestural acts to create tension in his work.
 Cianfanelli is one of a handful of South African artists whose work successfully spans the public and domestic sphere.
 He began his career painting landscapes and continues to be concerned with romanticized space and that which is marginalized through the very act of romanticizing.
 Cianfanelli's slick, pared-down, iconographic recent works are intricately linked with the complexity of loving South Africa.

-One of Cianfanelli's most recognisable works is the depiction of Nelson Mandela's head that is located at the site of Mandela's capture in Howick, South Africa.
+One of Cianfanelli's most recognisable works is the depiction of Nelson Mandela's head that is located at the site of Mandela's capture in Howick, South Africa.This work is called Release.

 Career

 Education

 In 1992, Cianfanelli received his BA/FA (painting) from the University of the Witwatersrand.